 Veterans and Survivors Pension Compensation

-The VA offers two pension benefit programs to help veterans and their families cope with financial challenges by providing supplemental income.
+The VA offers two pension benefits to help veterans and their families cope with financial challenges by providing supplemental income.

 Aid and Attendance and Housebound Benefits

-Aid and Attendance and Housebound benefits are tax-free benefits that augment basic veteran pensions and survivors pensions.
+Aid and Attendance and Housebound benefits are tax-free and augment basic veteran and survivor pensions.

 - Aid and Attendance: Helps qualifying veterans and their surviving spouses pay for in-home care, assisted living, memory or nursing care.
 It also helps cover the cost of medical supplies and medicines.